AscendingCreations/AxumSessionAuth/README.md

 #[async_trait]
 impl Authentication<User, i64, PgPool> for User {
+    // This is ran when the user has logged in and has not yet been Cached in the system.
-    async fn load_user(userid: i64, _pool: Option<&PgPool>) -> Result<User> {
+    // Once ran it will load and cache the user. async fn load_user(userid: i64, _pool: Option<&PgPool>) -> Result<User> {
         Ok(User {
             id: userid,